Discover the Diversity of Gardening in Southern Inland Queensland

-In its present form, Wondai Garden Expo Inc is managed by an independent incorporated Committee which is comprised of members of Wondai District Garden Club Inc as well as other community representatives.
+Wondai Garden Expo Inc is managed by an independent incorporated Committee which is comprised of members of Wondai District Garden Club Inc and other interested community representatives

 Our Garden Expos have a strong core focus on attracting top quality specialist nurseries, where the plants are, in the main, grown by the people who sell them and who are able to give specialist advice to the keen gardener.
 Southern inland Queensland is unique because our gardens can grow plants from most climatic regions, and the Nurseries which attend Wondai Garden Expo display this diversity beautifully.